 - To ensure the safety of the premises and people:

 Above all due to increasing crimes in the workplace, fear of crime is high.
-PSA (Private security agencies) come as a rescue in this concern.
+PSA (Private security agencies) come to the rescue in this concern.

-Whilst “Public Order” and “Police” are State subjects, the Central Government is responsible for “internal security”.
-Hence, with an aim to regulate the functioning of the private security agencies, Private Security Agencies (Regulation) Act, 2005 is introduce by government of India.
+To safeguard internal security : Whilst “Public Order” and “Police” are State subjects, the Central Government is responsible for “internal security”.
+Hence, with an aim to regulate the functioning of private security agencies, the Private Security Agencies (Regulation) Act, 2005 is introduced by the government of India.